Requirements Coverage-Guided Minimization for Natural Language Test Cases: Conclusion

 \section{Conclusion}

-In this paper, we presented \ourapproach, a novel and practical approach for test suite minimization guided by requirements coverage.
-As it is often the case in domains where functional safety is crucial and must be demonstrated through adherence to standards, test cases are specified in natural language (test steps), are traced to requirements and are implemented manually.
+In this paper, we presented \ourapproach, a novel and practical approach for TSM guided by requirements coverage.
+As is often the case in domains where functional safety is crucial and must be demonstrated through adherence to standards, test cases are specified in natural language (test steps), traced to requirements, and implemented manually.

-By combining advanced text embedding techniques, multiple similarity metrics, and a Genetic Algorithm (GA) initialized using multiple strategies, \ourapproach~effectively reduces test suite size while strictly preserving full requirement coverage under a fixed budget constraint.
-Its evaluation on an industrial automotive dataset demonstrates its superior performance in Fault Detection Rate (\textit{FDR}) across various minimization budgets.
-In comparison with multiple baselines, \ourapproach~consistently achieved significantly higher \textit{FDR}, confirming its effectiveness in an industrial setting.
-Furthermore, our exploration of test suite redundancy levels revealed that higher redundancy significantly improves \textit{FDR} outcomes, while higher redundancy combined with low minimization budgets tends to significantly increase the risk of undetected faults, thus highlighting the importance of considering redundancy characteristics in test suite minimization.
+\ourapproach~combines the text embedding technique, distance function, and a GA to effectively reduce test suite size while strictly preserving full requirement coverage under a fixed budget constraint.
+We investigate three preprocessing methods for test cases, seven text embedding techniques, three distance functions, and three initialization strategies for the GA.
+Its evaluation on an industrial automotive dataset demonstrates its superior performance in \textit{FDR} across various minimization budgets.
+Compared with multiple baselines, while being efficient in runtime, \ourapproach~achieves higher \textit{FDR} across most minimization budgets, making it a better choice in many practical contexts.
+Furthermore, our exploration of test suite redundancy levels revealed that higher redundancy significantly improves \textit{FDR}, while higher redundancy combined with low minimization budgets tends to significantly increase the risk of undetected faults, highlighting the importance of considering redundancy characteristics in TSM.

 In conclusion, our results establish \ourapproach~as a scalable and reliable minimization solution for requirement-based testing (validation) in safety-critical systems.
-In the future, we plan to apply \ourapproach~to a broader range of application scenarios to further evaluate and enhance its generalizability.
+In the future, we plan to apply \ourapproach~to a broader range of application scenarios to evaluate further and enhance its generalizability.

-\begin{acks} This work was supported by a research grant from Aptiv, as well as by the Discovery Grant and Canada Research Chair programs of the Natural Sciences and Engineering Research Council of Canada (NSERC) and Research Ireland grant 13/RC/2094-2. \end{acks}
+\begin{acks} This work was supported by a research grant from Aptiv, the Discovery Grant and Canada Research Chair programs of the Natural Sciences and Engineering Research Council of Canada (NSERC), and a Research Ireland grant 13/RC/2094-2. \end{acks}